adiasg/eth2-slashing-protection-rebuild/README.md

   -h, --help            show this help message and exit --eth2-api ETH2_API   Eth2 API to fetch Beacon Chain information from --genesis-info GENESIS_INFO
-                        file containing genesis information to use in the absence of an Eth2 API.
-Can only be used with the following options: "--genesis-info GENESIS_INFO --method uc_safe (--validator_pubkey VALIDATOR_PUBKEY [VALIDATOR_PUBKEY ...] | --validator-pubkey-file VALIDATOR_PUBKEY_FILE" --method {uc_safe,future_only}
+                        file containing genesis information to use in the absence of an Eth2 API --method {uc_safe,future_only}
-                        method used to rebuild the slashing protection information.
-  --validator-pubkey VALIDATOR_PUBKEY [VALIDATOR_PUBKEY ...]
+                        method used to rebuild the slashing protection information --validator-pubkey VALIDATOR_PUBKEY [VALIDATOR_PUBKEY ...]
                         pubkey(s) of validator(s) for which to regenerate slashing protection information --validator-pubkey-file VALIDATOR_PUBKEY_FILE
-                        file containing whitespace-separated pubkey(s) of validator(s) for which to regenerate slashing protection information.
-The default output file is "protection-file.json" --output-file OUTPUT_FILE
+                        file containing whitespace-separated pubkey(s) of validator(s) for which to regenerate slashing protection information --output-file OUTPUT_FILE
-                        output file for slashing protection information --log-level {debug,info,warn}
+                        output file for slashing protection information (default: "protection-file.json") --log-level {debug,info,warn}
                         preferred log level
 ```

 ### Recommended Usage